Intrapersonal communication: Research and criticism

 Intrapersonal communication has not been researched as thoroughly as other types of communication.
 One reason is that there are additional problems concerning how to study it and how to conceptualize it.
 A difficulty in this regard is that it is not as easy to observe as interpersonal communication.
 This is due to the fact that it mostly occurs internally without an immediate external manifestation.
 Since it is not directly observable, it has to be inferred based on other changes that can be visible.
 For example, when seeing that a person dresses well and takes care of their health, one may infer that certain intrapersonal relationships are responsible for this behavior.
 A similar inference about a person's inner life could be drawn based on whether they respond to a compliment by bragging or by playing it down.

-A different approach is to use questionnaires to study intrapersonal communication.
+A further approach is to use questionnaires to study intrapersonal communication.
 Questionnaires sometimes used in the process include the Self-Talk Scale, the Varieties of Inner Speech Questionnaire, and the Internal Dialogical Activity Scale.
 Among other things, they aim to measure what types of intrapersonal communication a person engages in and how frequently they do so.
-Younger children are less likely to report using inner speech instead of visual thinking than older children and adults, though it is not known whether this is due to lack of inner speech, or due to insufficiently developed introspection.
+Younger children are less likely to report using inner speech instead of visual thinking than older children and adults.
+But it is not known whether this is due to lack of inner speech or due to insufficiently developed introspection.
+A method to study intrapersonal communication in natural environments, developed by Russell Hurlburt, is to have participants describe their inner experience at random intervals the moment a beeper goes off.